Is Your Tap Water Safe? Here's How & Why To Test It

 How to get information on your water supply & a note on testing.

 In order to properly treat and filter your water, you need to know what's in it in the first place.
 Color and odor changes are a dead giveaway that something might be off, but oftentimes chemicals in water will evade the senses.
 That's where tap water testing comes in.

 If you get your water from a municipal supply (aka, not a well), you can head over to the EWG's Tap Water Database to find the most recent data on what's in your tap water, compared to state and national averages.
 However, some of these tests are outdated (the last available numbers in my area were from the summer of 2018), so take them with a grain of salt.
 For more up-to-date information, you can either reach out to your local municipality, which should offer monthly water quality reports, or take matters into your own hands.

 Brockovich says that the at-home tests you can buy online aren't always accurate or comprehensive, so if you suspect that something is off or notice a significant change in your water, it might be worth shelling out the money for professional testing.
-This state-by-state EPA database lists all the laboratories that are certified to test potable water as well as air emissions.
-The EPA also shares advice on certain scenarios that should encourage you to get your water tested, such as drilling beginning nearby or sudden cloudiness in your tap.
+This state-by-state EPA database1 lists all the laboratories that are certified to test potable water as well as air emissions.
+The EPA also shares advice2 on certain scenarios that should encourage you to get your water tested, such as drilling beginning nearby or sudden cloudiness in your tap.

 If you want to get to the source of your water contamination, you can also consider getting involved in larger environmental initiatives.
 "For water safety advocacy, go to Waterkeeper Alliance, and they will help you take action to protect the waterways in your area and keep your tap water clean," says Gay Browne, an environmental health adviser and author of Living With a Green Heart.